-"Specified Time" means, unless otherwise specified in the applicable Final Terms: (a) 11.00 a.m.
-(London time, in the case of a determination of LIBOR, Brussels time, in the case of a determination of EURIBOR, Romanian time, in the case of a determination of ROBOR, Prague time, in the case of a determination of PRIBOR, Hong Kong time, in the case of a determination of HIBOR, Singapore time, in the case of a determination of SIBOR and Warsaw time, in the case of a determination of WIBOR), (b) 11.15 a.m.
-(Hong Kong time, in the case of a determination of CNH HIBOR), (c) 11.30 a.m. (İstanbul time, in the case of a determination of TRLIBOR), and (d) 12.00 p.m.
-(Oslo time, in the case of a determination of NIBOR), and
+"Specified Time" means, unless otherwise specified in the applicable Final Terms: (a) 11:00 a.m.
+(London time, in the case of a determination of LIBOR, Brussels time, in the case of a determination of EURIBOR, Bucharest time, in the case of a determination of PRIBOR, Hong Kong time, in the case of a determination of HIBOR, Singapore time, in the case of a determination of SIBOR and Warsaw time, in the case of a determination of WIBOR), (b) 11:15 a.m.
+(Hong Kong time, in the case of a determination of CNH HIBOR), (c) 11:30 a.m. (İstanbul time, in the case of a determination of TRLIBOR), and (d) 12:00 noon (Oslo time, in the case of a determination of NIBOR), and